Robot Monitor Widget UX.UI Design

 Balancing automation and user control

 We interviewed 12 internal users as they used the prototype in their daily work.
 I observed their behavior and asked follow-up questions to identify usability issues.
-Automation alone wasn’t enough.
-Users needed easy access to controls and subtle feedback that didn’t interrupt their workflow.
+Users welcome automation only when it adapts to them and never interrupts them.
+This became the backbone of the design.

 Display clutter with multiple windows